 The Transform Finance Institute for Social Justice Leaders is a two-day, introductory training for those interested in the intersection of social justice and finance.
-Now in its fifth year, the Institute came out of a realization that social justice and finance are often at odds, even though we believe there is tremendous potential for them to be in sync for social good.
+Now in its fifth year, the Institute came out of a realization that social justice and finance are often at odds, even though we believe there is tremendous potential for capital to be a tool for real, transformative social change.

-The Institute exists to empower participants to understand, engage, challenge (and ultimately reclaim) finance as a tool for social justice.
+The Institute exists to empower participants to understand, engage, challenge, and ultimately reclaim finance as a tool for social justice.
 The Institute provides a framework for the intersection of social justice and finance, where financial concepts are learned within the practical context of social justice efforts.
 The Institute is not a "Finance 101" boot camp, nor is it a fundraising brainstorm, there are plenty of free resources available to learn about risk, returns, and fundraising.

-Through a mixture of humble facilitation, group exercises, technical knowledge, case studies, and the wisdom of participants and invited speakers, the Institute curates a shared learning environment that is unlike any other finance-focused training by providing a framing guided by people, not profits.
+By combining presentations, group activities/discussion, and personal reflection with the wisdom of participants and invited speakers, the Institute curates a shared learning environment that is unique for a finance-focused training.

-The Institute will begin with an overview of the larger financial sector, its key players, and the components of an investment, which serve as a foundation for us to dive deeper into several financial tools, such as (but not limited to):
+The Institute will begin with an overview of the larger financial sector, its key players, and the components of an investment, which serve as a foundation for us to introduce several financial tools, such as (but not limited to):